Michael Isaac Stein

 -

 In 2021, New Orleans Mayor LaToya Cantrell launched a ballot initiative that would have cut the city's public library budget by roughly 40%.
-I did extensive explanatory reporting to highlight the misleading, and outright false, statements coming from the Cantrell administration.
+I did extensive explanatory reporting to highlight the misleading and outright false statements coming from the Cantrell administration.
 The stories were widely circulated.
 An opposition campaign quickly sprang up, and the ballot initiative was voted down by residents.

 -